gabrielmendes98/use-reducer-examples/README.md

-# useReducer examples
+# use-reducer-examples

-Exemplos usando o hook useReducer e fazendo a mesma coisa com useState.
+✅ Examples using the useReducer hook and doing the same thing with useState.

-Exemplo usando useReducer com context.
+✅ Example using useReducer with context.